mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiCreatePeaksFromCell-v1.rst

 Usage
 -----

-The following usage example illustrates how the algorithm can be used to generate a table of symmetry independent reflections for a given lattice.
+The following usage example illustrates how the algorithm can be used to generate a table of symmetry independent reflections for a given lattice, in this case using the crystal structure of CsCl.

 .. testcode:: PoldiCreatePeaksFromCellExample

     # Generate all unique reflections for CsCl between 0.55 and 4.0 Angstrom
+    csClReflections = PoldiCreatePeaksFromCell(
+                        SpaceGroup="P m -3 m",
+                        Atoms="Cl 0 0 0 1.0 0.005; Cs 0.5 0.5 0.5 1.0 0.005",
+                        a=4.126,
-    csClReflections = PoldiCreatePeaksFromCell(LatticeCentering="Primitive", PointGroup="m-3m (Cubic)", a=4.126, LatticeSpacingMin=0.55, LatticeSpacingMax=4.0)
+                        LatticeSpacingMin=0.55, LatticeSpacingMax=4.0)

     print "CsCl has", csClReflections.rowCount(), "unique reflections in the range between 0.55 and 4.0 Angstrom."